JesseG1025/Hello-World/README.md

-# Hello-World
+# JesseG1025
 Information About Me

-Hello, my name is Jesse
+Hello, World!
+My name is Jesse

-Currently a 4th-year undergraduate student at Kennesaw State University Pursuing a bachelor's degree in computer engineering
+Currently a 4th-year undergraduate student at Kennesaw State University <br>
+Pursuing a bachelor's degree in computer engineering <br>
+Looking to collaborate on open-source IoT or embedded systems <br>
+Currently working on implementing **Raspberry Pi** in various embedded systems projects